Autodesk Fusion | 3D CAD, CAM, CAE, & PCB Cloud-Based Software | Autodesk

 Unified PCB design

-Gain all the advantages of a full-featured schematic capture, electronics design, and mechanical CAD with Fusion 360.
+Gain all the advantages of a full-featured schematic capture, electronics design and mechanical CAD with Autodesk Fusion.

 Seamless 3D simulation

-Test your designs to ensure they survive real world conditions.
+Test your designs to ensure that they survive real world conditions.
 Simulate digitally and reduce prototyping costs.

 Explorative generative design tools